gusvsconcelos/dotfiles/README.md

 -   And finally you can set the Pywal color scheme by running `spicetify config color_scheme Dynamic` Open Spotify and you should be good to go.

 Note that you need to restart Spotify everytime the colors are changed.
-This process will be automatically done if you run Spotify using the `CTRL + Alt + S` keybind that I've set in `hyprland.conf` (you can change this keybind to whatever you want).
+This process will be automatically done if you run Spotify using the `Super + F1` keybind that I've set in `hyprland.conf` (you can change this keybind to whatever you want).

-## Some notes <a name="some-notes"></a>

--   I don't know about you but in case you're experiencing a super slow reboot or shutdown with this, I followed [this](https://www.reddit.com/r/archlinux/comments/whsqdq/comment/ij9r90h/?utm_source=reddit&utm_medium=web2x&context=3) Reddit comment and it helped!
-Not really sure why that's happening, though.
--   If you get an error on line 60 of `hyprland.conf` after rebooting saying that colors couldn't be found, be sure to check line 24.
-Replace "gus" with your Linux username.
-After that, run `hyprctl reload` in your terminal.
-Once this is resolved, it shouldn't happen anymore for future reboots.
--   Be sure to customize your sddm conf file in `/lib/sddm/sddm.conf.d/default.conf`.
-Change your name, fonts, etc. if you want.
--   This repo is also open to forks if you guys want to make changes of your own and take them into your own repository.